 These treats are also gluten free, sugar free, dairy and egg free, and, if you use seeds instead of nuts, can be made nut free.
 They are vegan and paleo, so suit just about everyone.

-Traditional bliss balls use Medjool dates, which taste unbelievably good, but by golly, they’re expensive.
+Traditional bliss balls use Medjool dates, which taste unbelievably good, but they’re expensive.
 Dried dates are much less expensive and work just fine in this recipe although you may need to add a little extra moisture to the mix.